ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Granularly remove one or more files by specifying URLs.
 This option is mutually exclusive with *--all*.

 `--tag`
-:   Granularly remove one or more files by the associated Cache-Tag (Enterprise plan only).
+:   Granularly remove one or more files by the associated Cache-Tag.
 This option is mutually exclusive with *--all*.
+[Enterprise Plans Only]{: tag-blue}

 `--host`
-:   Granularly remove one or more files by specifying the host (Enterprise plan only).
+:   Granularly remove one or more files by specifying the host.
 This option is mutually exclusive with *--all*.
+[Enterprise Plans Only]{: tag-blue}

 `--prefix`
-:   Granularly remove one or more files by a prefix (Enterprise plan only).
+:   Granularly remove one or more files by a prefix.
 This option is mutually exclusive with *--all*.
+[Enterprise Plans Only]{: tag-blue}

 `-f, --force`
 :   Purging all cached files without prompting for confirmation.